 The Teacher Education program will include academic study and experiences to meet both our Associate in Arts Degree requirements and the first two years of Bachelor Degree requirements in Teacher Education.
-Students will be asked to complete an admission interview with the Program Director prior to admission to our program.

 Articulation agreements are in place for students transferring the Teacher Education Associate in Arts degree to Granite State College, Keene State College, Plymouth State University and New England College.
 RVCC graduates have also successfully transferred to other area colleges.
 Transfer colleges require the completion of the Praxis Core Academic Skills for Educators (reading, writing and mathematics) with a qualifying score.
 Students must receive a grade of "C" or better for course transfer to be considered.
 Colleges may require a cumulative GPA of 2.5 to 3.0.